 |“We may be nearing the beginning of the end of genetic diseases.”

-Jennifer Doudna, Ph.D., Professor of Chemistry and Molecular and Cell Biology, University of California; Founder, Intellia Therapeutics
+Jennifer Doudna, Ph.D., Professor of Chemistry and Molecular and Cell Biology, University of California; Chemistry Nobel Laureate, 2020; Co-founder, Intellia Therapeutics

 There are two main components to the CRISPR/Cas9 genome editing system:

-- The Cas9 protein, which initially recognizes the DNA and also acts like a pair of “molecular scissors” that precisely cleave the targeted DNA sequence
+- The Cas9 protein, which initially recognizes the DNA and also acts like a pair of “molecular scissors” that precisely cleaves the targeted DNA sequence.